-Galetovec Trail and Pokljuka Trails
+#4 Galetovec Trail and Pokljuka Trails near Bohinj

 The trail was estimated to take 2.5 hours and includes viewpoints to Lake Bled.
 Unfortunately, we didn’t have a detailed trail map, which was a poor decision on our part.
 We were only able to find the first two yellow trail markers.

 Without a clear understanding of which direction to go (we had three options), we chose the gravel road to the right.
 We followed it for more than an hour before turning back around.
 Although it was technically a road, it was completely enveloped in forest.

-- After spending a few hours on the ‘trail’ we made it back to the bus stop in time to catch the next bus that continued further up the mountains to Rudno Polje.
+The summer Hop On, Hop Off Bus makes four round-trips from Lake Bohinj to Pokljuka from late June until mid-September and is free with the Bohinj Card.
+After spending a few hours on this Bohinj trail we made it back to the bus stop in time to catch the next bus that continued further up the mountains to Rudno Polje.
 After a short stop there, we rode the bus back to Lake Bohinj.

 - Even though we didn’t feel as if we were on a ‘hike’, riding the bus was a pleasant way to get a glimpse of the rural area outside of the Lake Bohinj tourist zone.

-Lake Bohinj Circumference Trail
+#5 Lake Bohinj Circumference Trail

 The loop around Lake Bohinj is 7.5 miles and takes about 3-4 hours to complete.
-We never made it all the way around, but enjoyed portions of it along the east and south sides of Lake Bohinj.
+We never completed the circle all the way around, but enjoyed portions of it along the east and south sides of Lake Bohinj.